History of the Long Island Rail Road: Lean years, 1949–1966

 The LIRR rolling stock, most of which dated from the early 1900s, proved to be a major problem.
 Built at a time when the average person's height and weight was smaller, the seating arrangements in the cars proved to be completely inadequate for mid-century commuters, who were much bigger in stature.
 The antiquated stock was also noted for frequently breaking down.
 It was not uncommon in an average day for there to be nearly ten to fifteen cancelled trains.
 Noted New York writer Robert Caro states in his Robert Moses biography The Power Broker that around this time the LIRR gained the nickname "The Toonerville Trolley."
 Despite these setbacks, the LIRR forged ahead with enticing Long Islanders to commute to work rather than drive.
 The railroad was able to obtain a variety of different lightweight and heavyweight stock for both its diesel and east end parlor car service.
 Most of these new cars were obtained from the Pennsylvania Railroad and from other faltering railroads at the time.
 These cars were much newer and, together with some new electric MU cars and a fleet of new diesel-hauled coaches, provided the railroad with its first air-conditioned fleet.
 The railroad even made an attempt at expanding service.
-In the 1950s, there was a proposal to build a new high speed LIRR route down the center median on the newly built Long Island Expressway, however this idea was rejected by master highway builder Robert Moses.
+In the 1950s, there was a proposal from City planning authorities to build a new high speed LIRR route down the center median on the newly built Long Island Expressway, however this idea was rejected by master highway builder Robert Moses.

 The LIRR also took other steps to improve its physical image and its operations.
 In the 1950s they started a new publicity campaign, adopting a new "Dashing Dan" and "Dashing Dottie" logo and painted its trains in a gray color scheme.
 The railroad also continued to perform major capital improvement projects.
 During the 1950s and 1960s the Montauk Branch between Jamaica and Babylon continued going through a massive grade crossing elimination project, with the line being elevated from street level over a number of years; the Rockville Centre train crash occurred on a temporary track that was laid while the elevated viaduct was being built.
 Mandated by federal and state agencies after the 1950 train collisions, the railroad began to install an Automatic Speed Control system to supplement (and later replace) the wayside automatic block signal system on a majority of its lines.
 Finally, the LIRR was able to completely replace its steam locomotives with diesels, with the last steam-hauled trains running on October 8, 1955.
 Two of these PRR G5 class locomotives survive today.

 In the summer of 1951, as a cost-cutting measure, all trains operating in and out of Penn Station using electric locomotives were changed to originate and terminate in Jamaica or Long Island City.
 As a result, there was no direct service to New York, and passengers were forced to switch to an electric train, and "the moniker "change at Jamaica" became the norm".